Code4HR/welcome/outline.md

  * They can build something new, or help with any existing project
  * We have plenty of things that need help
  * Experienced: Some use the language they know, some want to learn a new lang
- * point to online courses, free prefered, list others as well
+ * point to online courses, free preferred, list others as well
  * http://www.codeschool.com
  * http://www.codecademy.com
  * http://www.codeyear.com